hzoo/greenroom/roadmap.md

   - we're mocking what it looks like to have recipient + agent -- normally that would be separate like in a phone call, and what the web ui is here is the driver's UI.
 But the purpose of having the transcript UI in there is to mock the "voice logs"

+- prompting improvements:
+  - agent shouldn't update the whiteboard state before the playhead
+  - strategize tone progression in a more bipolar way to demonstrate the steering capabilities
+  - generating the plan - should be timestamp and overall duration aware

 ## TODO:
 [ ] arrange only the future nodes past the timeline playhead, not past nodes [ ] examine why x and y are being distributed even before the playhead, they should only be distributed after the playhead